ComedicChimera/whirlwind/docs/lifetime_model.md

 you to maximize Whirlwind's performance at the cost of safety, a file or function can be labeled as "unsafe" via an annotation in which case all checks related to memory (and to other features of the language as well) are disabled.

-## Basic Lifetime Determination
+## Basic Lifetime Characteristics

-By default, there are several different kinds of lifetimes that can occur.
-The most basic is the local lifetime in which a resource's lifetime is bound to its current enclosing scope.
-For example:
+Whirlwind provides five different lifetime categories that can either be user-specified or compiler-determined.
+It is important to note that lifetimes appear relative to the scope in which they are enclosed (eg. a resource could have one kind of lifetime in an upper scope but a different kind of lifetime in a lower scope).
+The five kinds of lifetimes are as follows:

+- Local
+- Nonlocal
+- Global
+- Duplicate
+- Polymorphic

+Local lifetimes are the simplest.
+A resource with a local lifetime is deleted whenever its enclosing scope closes.
+For example, in the following code `x` has a local lifetime.

     func f() {
         let x = make int;